Pavan-1dev/LICreports/EXPERIMENT-02.md

 ## 3. Output Voltage Selection

-The output voltage was chosen as:
+The output voltage is selected as:

-Vout = VDD / 2 + IDRS
+Vout = VDD/2 + IDRS

 Vout = 0.6 + 0.2